hansonrobotics/HEAD/docs/cookbook.md

 ##Without display
 Without a display, there are no buttons to press.
 Thus, the animations MUST be autostarted:
 ```
 blender -y -b Eva269.blend -P autostart.py
 ```
+Note: doesn't work yet.
+See #19

 ROS messages and responses